simpleanalytics/docs/_docs/30_features/33_trend-lines.md

 <img src="https://assets.simpleanalytics.com/docs/trend-lines/curved-excluding-outliers.png" alt="Curved trend lines with outliers excluded" class="border">

-The dashed line shows which outliers are excluded.
+The dashed line shows which data is excluded.
+At the start and the end, the data is incomplete.
+We never include that data for the trend line.
+In the chart above, you see another dashed line; the month of July.
+That's an excluded outlier.
+It will not be included in the trend line (unless you change this [in your account settings](https://simpleanalytics.com/account#trendlines)).

 ### Curved trend lines with outliers included